Shahab-Esfandiar/TaxiDemand-Prediction-Using-DeepLearning/README.md

 # 4_Model Design
 *In this step, we design the neural network model using **CNN-LSTM layers** and combined that with **Multihead Attention mechanism**.*

-- *for the basic model, we determine the default parameters such as batch size and `Adam's` optimization and compile it.
+- *for the basic model, i determine the default parameters such as batch size and `Adam's` optimization and compile it.
 Then we run it with **100 epochs** on our training and validation data to obtain the initial accuracy of the architecture.*

+- *Also i used multihead attention layer in my model because, multiple attention heads operate in parallel, each with its own set of weights and parameters.
+These heads independently identify different dependencies in the data and examine information from various perspectives.
+The outputs of these heads are then combined to form a comprehensive view of the data.
+This approach helps the model simultaneously recognize short-term and long-term dependencies and process diverse information concurrently, leading to more accurate predictions and improved performance.*

   ![opt_model_diagram](https://github.com/user-attachments/assets/4e9e0794-d513-4032-bb55-dd27b2876f8e)
   ---